carlos-tuilm/git-tutorial/README.md

 Ignores file(s)/directory(ies) that are not meant to be added to the branch (important for keys and personal information):

 $ touch .gitgnore
-# inside the file just type the name of the files that you wish to ignore
+//inside the file just type the name of the files that you wish to ignore
 $ git add .
 $ git commit -m "Added the .gitignore file"